-- 1) Each team shall have an adult non-playing coach responsible for the line-up and conduct of the team during competition. - 2) DIAA Eligibility Rosters are due the first day of Unified Flag Football competition. - 3) Game Day Rosters shall contain a proportionate number of athletes and Unified partners.
-The roster must contain a minimum of 5 (3 athletes and 2 Unified partners) and a maximum of 15 (9 athletes and 6 Unified partners) players. - 4) Teams are required to have five players (3 athletes and 2 Unified partners) to start the game. - 5) The line-up shall never exceed three (3) athletes and two (2) partners at any time. - a) Teams may continue with a minimum of four (4) players (minus one partner or athlete) due to disqualification or injury.
-Playing with 3 or fewer, or with 4 athletes only, is an automatic forfeit. - b) Unified Sports® teams are expected to comply with this rule without intervention by officials. - c) If a team has reason to believe a violation has occurred the administrative head or their designee shall notify the opposing school or event sponsor, in the case of a tournament or meet, and the DIAA

-Executive Director in writing of the violation.
-Reporting school must provide evidence of the violation.

-- d) Failure to adhere to the required ratio may result in a forfeit based on the duration and impact of the violation as determined by the DIAA. - e) More than one (1) forfeit or lineup violation in the season will lead to review by the Unified Sports Committee as to the path forward for the remainder of the season.
+- 1) Teams are required to have five players (3 athletes and 2 Unified partners) to start the game. - 2) The line-up shall never exceed three (3) athletes and two (2) partners at any time. - a) Teams may continue with a minimum of four (4) players (minus one partner or athlete) due to disqualification or injury.
+Playing with 3 or fewer, or with 4 athletes only, is an automatic forfeit. - b) Unified Sports® teams are expected to comply with this rule without intervention by officials. - c) If a team has reason to believe a violation has occurred the administrative head or their designee shall notify the opposing school or event sponsor, in the case of a tournament or meet, and the DIAA Executive Director in writing of the violation.
+Reporting school must provide evidence of the violation. - d) Failure to adhere to the required ratio may result in a forfeit based on the duration and impact of the violation as determined by the DIAA. - e) More than one (1) forfeit or lineup violation in the season will lead to review by the Unified Sports Committee as to the path forward for the remainder of the season.